- LAST REVIEWED: 18 July 2017

 May the representatives of states undertake commitments unilaterally and thus limit their freedom to act?
-Are unilateral acts as an independent source of international obligations possible in a legal system based on the consesualism and in the principle of pacta sunt servanda?
+Are unilateral acts as an independent source of international obligations possible in a legal system based on consensualism and in the principle of pacta sunt servanda?
 Are the subjects of the decentralized international community entitled to rely on such unilateral declarations and to require that such obligations be respected under the principles of good faith and legitimate expectations?
 What should be the requirements and conditions necessary to affirm the existence of such acts?
-How would such statements have to be interpreted and can they be revoked or modified?
+How would such statements have to be interpreted, and can they be revoked or modified?
 These would be the main questions of the debate about the legal effects of unilateral acts and their consequences, and the dispute between those who confirm its legal validity and those who question it or deny its autonomous nature in the face of other regulatory processes.
-In order to define the scope of study, we must differentiate between those unilateral declarations or acts involved in the various regulatory processes (conventional, customary, and institutional) and those unilateral acts which have enough capacity to create, autonomously and independently, legal obligations to their authors and rights to third parties or to the international community as a whole, depending on the principles of good faith and of legitimate expectations.
-The criterion of the material autonomy becomes the defining element of such acts, because the (potential) legality of the unilateral act is justified in itself and does not depend on its adequacy or conformity with other international enabling norms or rules.
+In order to define the scope of study, we must differentiate between those unilateral declarations or acts involved in the various regulatory processes (conventional, customary, and institutional) and those unilateral acts that have enough capacity to create, autonomously and independently, legal obligations to their authors and rights to third parties or to the international community as a whole, depending on the principles of good faith and legitimate expectations.
+The criterion of material autonomy becomes the defining element of such acts because the (potential) legality of the unilateral act is justified in itself and does not depend on its adequacy or conformity with other international enabling norms or rules.
 Unilateral acts do not create international norms for themselves, but they can have sufficient capacity to create legal obligations if this is the clear and unequivocal will of the state in this regard.
-Such acts represent an exception to the established principle of “pacta sunt servanda” and to the conception of the international regulatory system as a result of a process or consensus to become a unilateral procedure for the creation of international obligations (“acta sunt servanda”).
-For this reason, unilateral acts in a strict sense differ from unilateral acts subject to the general system of the law of treaties (acts of authentication and manifestation of consent to be bound by a treaty, reserves, interpretative declarations, treaty denunciation or withdrawal, etc.), from the executive acts of binding or generally accepted international rules (maritime delimitations, for example), as well as from various unilateral acts that can integrate the regulatory process of a customary norm as precedent or evidence of the opinio iuris.
-Despite the existence of previous case-law, practice, and doctrine, the judgments delivered in the cases concerning Nuclear Tests and resolved by the International Court of Justice on 20 December 1974 is used as the point of reference for the production of the general doctrine of unilateral acts.
-This case-law was reiterated by the Court of The Hague and other international jurisdictions.
+Such acts represent an exception to the established principle of pacta sunt servanda and to the conception of the international regulatory system as a result of a process or consensus to become a unilateral procedure for the creation of international obligations (acta sunt servanda).
+For this reason, unilateral acts in a strict sense differ from unilateral acts subject to the general system of the law of treaties (acts of authentication and manifestation of consent to be bound by a treaty, reserves, interpretative declarations, treaty denunciation or withdrawal, etc.), from the executive acts of binding or generally accepted international rules (maritime delimitations, for example), and from various unilateral acts that can integrate the regulatory process of a customary norm as precedent or evidence of the opinio iuris.
+Despite the existence of previous case law, practice, and doctrine, the judgments delivered in the cases concerning nuclear tests and resolved by the International Court of Justice on 20 December 1974 are used as the point of reference for the production of the general doctrine of unilateral acts.
+This case law was reiterated by the Court of The Hague and other international jurisdictions.

 There is a relevant bibliography that has developed a general doctrine of unilateral acts.
-From the first studies (Suy 1962, Dehaussy 1965, and Gigante 1969) to literature that emerged after the judgments in the Nuclear Test cases (ICJ Reports 1974) and the work of the International Law Commission on this topic (ILC 1996–2006), the authors have investigated on the basis and the legal nature of such acts, as well as the need to determine and define their relationships with other institutions and legal principles.
-See also Suy 2007, Rubin 1977, Sicault 1979, Degan 1997, Charpentier 1996, Zemanek 1998, and Fiedler 2000.
+From the first studies (Suy 1962, Dehaussy 1965, Gigante 1969) to literature that emerged after the judgments in the nuclear tests cases (International Court of Justice 1974, cited under Selected Cases) and the work of the International Law Commission (ILC) on this topic (ILC 1996–2006), the authors have investigated the basis and the legal nature of such acts, as well as the need to determine and define their relationships with other institutions and legal principles.
+See also Suy 2007, Rubin 1977, Sicault 1979, Degan 1997, Charpentier 1996, Zemanek 1998, and Kassoti 2015.

 Charpentier, Jean.
-“Engagements unilatéraux et engagements conventionnels: différences et convergences.”
-In Theory of International Law at the Threshold of the 21 Century.
-Essays in Honour of Krzysztof Skubiszewski.
+“Engagements unilatéraux et engagements conventionnels: Différences et convergences.”
+In Theory of International Law at the Threshold of the 21st Century: Essays in Honour of Krzysztof Skubiszewski.
 Edited by Jerzy Makarczyk, 367–380.
 The Hague: Kluwer Law International, 1996.

 This work stresses the element of autonomy as an essential characteristic of unilateral acts.
 The author maintains that the legal value of unilateral acts derives from its own characteristics in terms of manifestation of will or consent of the author to assume legal obligations under international law.